WeichengLite/Nearest-Neighbor-Model_2022/README.md

 Note: *[itcsimlib](https://github.com/elihuihms/itcsimlib)* is the python module that helps to fit the thermodynamic binding data via statistical mechanics model.
 The statistical thermodynamic model can be easily self-designed and automatically computed and displayed in itcsimlib.

 More scripts will be updated in the future.
-Feel free to comment or contact.
+Feel free to comment here or contact me.

 ## Requirements